amaliariegelhuth/Huffman-Coding/README.md

 ## Step 1: Creating a frequency table
 Create a HashMap in Huff.java that will serve as your frequency table.
 It will map a character to information about that character, in particular the frequency.
 You should consider creating a class for storing information about a character (e.g., frequency, Huffman code) that can serve as the values in this HashMap.

 Read in the input file as shown in Huff.java and consider each character.
-If the character aready exists, add 1 to its current total in the HashMap.
+If the character aready exists, add 1 to its current frequency total in the HashMap.
 Otherwise, enter 1 in its value in the HashMap.
-Again, you might be mapping from chars to some class that stores information about the char, but if it's easier, you can start just by mapping from char to frequency.
+Again, you might want to map from characters (or ints representing characters) to some class that stores information about the character.

 ## Step 2: Building the binary Huffman tree
 Next you are going to build a Huffman tree that you will be able to traverse to generate the Huffman code (i.e., the sequence of 1s and 0s) for each character, just as shown in class on October 22 and 24.
-This is one way to do this:
+Here is one way to do this:

-1. Create  a HuffTree class that you can use to implement a binary tree-type data structure.
-Here are some elements it should contain:
+1. Create  a HuffTree class that you can use to implement a binary tree data structure.
+Here are some elements it probably should contain:
-* A Node inner class that contains pointers to right child node, left child node, and parent node, along with the character label itself and a weight.
+* A Node inner class that contains pointers to right child node, left child node, and parent node, along with a variable to store the character and a variable to store the weight.
 It will also be helpful to have a toString() method on Node just for sanity checking.
 * A member variable that is a pointer to the top Node.
 * A member variable keeping track of the size.
 * HuffTree should implement Comparable, which means that it will need a compareTo() method.
 The compareTo() method will compare the weights of two HuffTrees so that you can store HuffTrees in a java PriorityQueue.
-* You should have a method that can traverse the tree down to its leaf nodes and see what sequences of left and right turns (i.e., 0s and 1s) were required to arrive at each leaf node.
+* You should have a method that can traverse a HuffTree from its top node down to its leaf nodes in order to determine what sequences of left and right turns (i.e., 0s and 1s) were required to arrive at each leaf node.
 This will be the Huffman code of the character at that leaf node.

 2. For each character in your HashMap, create a HuffTree instance.
-The top will point at a Node that has null pointers to parent, right child, and left child, and has the character value set to the character and the weight value set to the frequency of that character.
+Initially, the top of each HuffTree will point at a Node that has null pointers for parent, right child, and left child, and has the character value set to the character and the weight value set to the frequency of that character.

 3. Put all of these HuffTrees in a Java PriorityQueue. (*You don't need to create your own priority queue!
 Use Java's implementation, which you can read about [here](https://docs.oracle.com/javase/8/docs/api/java/util/PriorityQueue.html)*).
-You can create a PriorityQueue by adding elements one by one or by giving it a whole ArrayList of elements.
+You can create a PriorityQueue by adding elements one by one with add() or by giving it a whole Collection (e.g., ArrayList) of elements as an argument to the constructor.

+4. You now have a PriorityQueue with one HuffTree for each character.
+While there is more than one HuffTree in the PriorityQueue, poll() off the two HuffTrees with the smallest weights, **t1** and **t2**.
+Construct a new HuffTree **t** with **t1** and **t2** as left and right children (respectively) and with weight = t1.weight() + t2.weight().
+Insert the new HuffTree **t** into the priority queue.

+5. After merging all these HuffTrees, the PriorityQueue now contains exactly one element: the Huffman coding tree for the input text.
+Remove the tree from the priority queue.
+Recursively walk the coding tree recording the bit path P (i.e., the seq  uence of 0s and 1s).
+When the recursive walk arrives at a leaf with symbol A, update A's Huffman code (i.e., sequence of 1s and 0s) in the HashMap frequency table, in order to record the binary path that led from the root to leaf A.

+6. The symbol table now has the information required to write the variable length codes to the binary output file.

 ## Step 3: Writing to a binary file
+You will use the S&W BinaryOut class, an instance of which is created by the FileIOC class in Huff.java, to print out to the compressed binary file.

+1. Open the binary output file.
+(Code for this is included in Huff.java.)

+2. Write out the signature two byte code (0x0bc0), which identifies the file as our special zip file.
+(This and all of the following steps that involve writing out to the binary file will use the overloaded write() method  in the BinaryOut class, as shown in the Huff.java code I have provided.)

+3. Write out, as an integer (32 bits, i.e., 4 bytes) the number of symbols in the frequency table HashMap.

+4. Next write out the symbol frequency information.
+For each key in the symbol table, write the key (i.e., the character) using one byte (i.e., as a char) and write its integer frequency using 4 bytes (i.e., as an int).

+5. Reopen the input file.

+6. For each occurrence of a character in the input file, look up its bit pattern in the symbol table and write it to the output file.

+7.

 #### Working with Binary Files